Airbus Beluga: Operational history

 In June 1997, a world record was set for the most voluminous payload to be carried by an aircraft when a Beluga was used to transport a chemical tank for a merchant vessel from Clermont-Ferrand to Le Havre, France.
 In February 2003, a single Beluga performed the farthest distance charter flight ever, having flown for 25 hours (not including refuelling stops) to transport two complete NHI NH90 helicopters along with a single Eurocopter Tiger attack helicopter from Marseille, France, to Melbourne, Australia, for the Avalon Airshow.

 In 1999, a Beluga carried a large painting, Liberty Leading the People by Eugène Delacroix, which had hung in the Louvre in Paris since 1874.
 It was flown from Paris to Tokyo via Bahrain and Kolkata in about 20 hours.
 The large canvas, measuring 2.99 m high by 3.62 m long, was too large to fit into a Boeing 747.
 It was transported in the vertical position inside a special pressurized container provided with isothermal protection and an anti-vibration device.

-In 2004, a Beluga was used to deliver relief supplies to the Indian Ocean region following widespread devastation of coastal areas by a major tsunami.
-In 2005, the Beluga was employed to transport humanitarian aid and medical supplies from the United Kingdom and France to the Gulf Coast of the United States, in support of disaster-relief operations in the aftermath of Hurricane Katrina.
+In 2004, a Beluga delivered relief supplies to the Indian Ocean region following widespread devastation of coastal areas by a major tsunami.
+In 2005, the type transported humanitarian aid and medical supplies from the United Kingdom and France to the Gulf Coast of the United States as part of disaster relief efforts in the aftermath of Hurricane Katrina.

 The Beluga has seen recurrent use to transport bulky objects, including vehicles, for various different space programs.
 In 2001, sections of the unmanned Automated Transfer Vehicle (ATV) space vehicle were transported by a Beluga from Turin, Italy, to Amsterdam, Netherlands.
 In 2004, multiple Beluga flights were made to Baikonur Cosmodrome, Kazakhstan, to deliver Astrium-built satellites.
 In 2009, a Beluga was used to convey the Tranquility module of the International Space Station from Turin to Kennedy Space Center, United States.

-A two-bay loading dock was opened in Toulouse in 2019, receiving 85-100 flights a week, as the five A300-600STs are operated 7,600 hours a year together.

-It encloses the forward section including the open large cargo door for less weather restrictions and faster 1h 20min turnaround down from 2h 30min.

-On 25 January 2022, Airbus announced a service offering outsize cargo transportation using its BelugaST fleet.
-Airbus Beluga Transport saw additional demand after sanctions imposed on Russia following its invasion of Ukraine in February 2022 affected Russian-operated Antonov An-124 services.
+On 25 January 2022, Airbus announced an airline offering outsize cargo transportation called Airbus Beluga Transport.
+The airline was established as an alternative use for the Beluga fleet, after it withdrawn from Airbus' internal logistics network after introduction of the BelugaXL.
+Airbus Beluga Transport saw demand after sanctions imposed after the invasion of Ukraine in 2022 affected Russian-operated Antonov An-124 services and the destruction of the sole Antonov An-225; the company stated that it foresaw in excess of 150 such flights being performed annually.
+In September 2022, Airbus began testing a new loading system for handling outsized military cargo with the BelugaST fleet.
+A verification exercise was conducted with the German armed forces, the system's first customer, during which a Sikorsky CH-53 Sea Stallion military transport helicopter was loaded into a Beluga.
+In January 2025, Airbus decided to close its Beluga Transport operations after just 14 months of getting its own AOC.